ClNo/safe-chicken/docs/raspberry/backup_restore.rst

 Here you learn how to backup the flash card containing the operating system and your application in case it's getting lost and you want to restore it later.

-Plugin your Raspberry flash card in a desktop PC, then start a partition manager like *gparted* or *kdepartitionmanager*.
+Plug in your Raspberry's flash card in a desktop PC, then start a partition manager like *gparted* or *kdepartitionmanager*.

 .. note::